‘How’s the new house?’ my auntie asks when I meet her at the garden centre for a brew.

 ‘No, Chris feels the same.’

 I picture Chris’s panicked face when he’d realised the workman had fixed the floor but knocked down the fence.
 ‘When will this stop?’ he’d wailed.
 ‘It’s just one thing after another.’
-It was an actual head in hands moment.
+It was a head-in-hands moment.

 ‘Yes,’ I say.
 ‘He’s had enough, too.
 They’re incompetent.
-They never turn up when they say they will, and when they do, they breeze in with no masks or PPE like coronavirus doesn’t exist on building sites.’
+They never turn up when they say they will, and when they do, they breeze in with no masks or PPE as though coronavirus doesn’t exist on building sites.’

 ‘Now that is shocking.’
 And this time, her face is serious, not even a hint of a smile.